pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 });
 ```

-View a record to confirm update:
+We view a record to confirm the update:

 ```js
 db.clicks.findOne({ NewField: "Default" });